2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 That’s right, the beige walls you were JUST thinking of updating are finally back in style.

-Tans are tricky.
+However, some tans are tricky.
 With their predominantly yellow-green undertones, they’re less likely to suit the average interior finish, leading to a lot of clashing undertones.
 So, sample and compare carefully!

 The Best Warm Quartz & Quartzite Countertops | The Best White & Off-White Quartz Countertops

-Now, let’s take a look at some of my favorites…
+Now, let’s take a look at the warm neutrals I work with every day…

 - Sherwin Williams Shiitake and Loggia (REVIEWS)- these 2 have come on stronger than my B.O. after a short walk (this Momma don’t run).
 Popular on exteriors, walls, and cabinets, these are gorgeous, moderately warm neutrals.
-One thing I love about about them is that they’re nearly as ‘beige-centric’ as most beiges.
+One thing I love about them is that they’re nearly as ‘beige-centric’ as most beiges.

 - Sherwin Williams Balanced Beige (REVIEW) has been here for a few years and should continue to find its place.